 Who is eligible to request reservations and receive rebates?

 SoCal Water$mart is a rebate program for commercial, industrial, institutional water customers.
 Only water bill account holders within the service areas of the Metropolitan Water District and the Family of Southern California Water Agencies are allowed to make a reservation and receive rebates.
-Since property management companies frequently act on behalf of the owners in collecting fees and making payments, the program will allow rebate checks to be written to property management firms in lieu of the building owner when sufficient documentation is provided to ensure the firm has a current agreement with the building owner.

 I am a contractor that installs water efficient equipment.
 Can the rebate check be mailed to me directly?